GioF71/minidlna-docker/README.md

 MINIDLNA_STRICT_DLNA|Strictly adhere to DLNA standards MINIDLNA_ROOT_CONTAINER|Possible values are `.` (Default), `B` (Browse), `M` (Music), `V` (Vidoes), `P` (Pictures) MINIDLNA_FORCE_SORT_CRITERIA|Always set SortCriteria to this value, regardless of the SortCriteria passed by the client e.g. force_sort_criteria=+upnp:class,+upnp:originalTrackNumber,+dc:title
+MINIDLNA_LOG_LEVEL|Set this to change the verbosity of the information that is logged each section can use a different level: off, fatal, error, warn, info, or debug
 USER_MODE|Set to `Y` or `YES` to enable user mode PUID|User id, defaults to `1000`
 PGID|Group id, defaults to `1000`